 The same is true for your analytics and predictive models; you may be an analytics chef, but your analytics are only as good as the data you leverage.
-Unfortunately, one rotten tomato can badly screw up your insight outcomes and lead to bad decisions or predictions.
+Unfortunately, one rotten tomato can badly screw up your insight outcomes and lead to bad decisions or predictions, ultimately affecting your business and organizations.
+Many analysts use data quality checks and tools to find potential pitfalls in the analysis process.
 With the latest release of Trifacta, we’re introducing Data Quality Rules, which prevent dirty data from contaminating your data preparation recipes.

 As you know by now, the quality of an analytical or ML/AI predictive outcome is only as good as the data that feeds its logic.
 Data Quality Rules provide an automated way to identify data flaws and build quality indicators to monitor its remediation.
 The state of your Data Quality Rules is automatically updated to reflect changes, and they can be used to prevent any undesired transformation over time.
 If you delete columns or other elements referenced in the Data Quality Rules, errors are generated in the Transformer page.